 Edward Reed Partner

-Edward advises on UK and international wills, trusts and personal tax planning.
-He is a trustee or protector of a number of private and charitable trusts, many of which are administered within our trust administration group.
+Edward advises internationally mobile families on their asset structuring, personal tax and succession planning wills, trusts and personal tax planning.
 Having been educated both in the UK and in France, Edward has developed an affinity for civil law issues generally.
+He is a bilingual French speaker and fluent in Italian.

-In conjunction with overseas lawyers, he frequently advises on cross-border estate and succession planning issues.
-He has a particular interest in the drafting of trusts and some of their constitutional mechanisms and has advised institutional and corporate trustees on the drafting of their standard forms, focusing on such issues as settlor reserved powers, settlor-directed investment provisions, protector committees and their appointment mechanisms and the trigger events (e.g. incapacity) for the transmission of key trust powers.
-He advises trustees and settlors on fiduciary and tax issues arising out of the administration of existing structures.
+In conjunction with overseas lawyers, he advises on cross-border estate, succession planning and complex tax investigation issues.
+He has a particular interest in drafting constitutional mechanisms in asset holding vehicles and has advised institutional and corporate trustees on the drafting of their standard forms, focusing on such issues as settlor reserved powers, settlor-directed investment provisions, protector committees and their appointment mechanisms and the trigger events (e.g. incapacity) for the transmission of key trust powers.
+Being a trustee and protector himself, he also advises trustees and settlors on fiduciary and tax issues arising out of the administration of existing structures.

 - STEP (Society of Trust and Estate Practitioners)